 A complete change from school clothes is required.
 Each student is required to wear sneakers (secured), socks, shorts with an elastic waist, and a T-shirt.
 For safety reasons, the shorts and shirt are not to have pockets, snaps, zippers, buckles, buttons or metal studs.
 During cold weather a sweat suit or warm-up may be worn.
-Students who fail to change for physical education class are subject to after school detention.
 Continual refusal to dress properly for class may result in a failing grade for physical education.